Resource management commands

 Force the deletion of the resource(s)

-Delete entity command
+Delete by file/folder command

 All resources created with the command akamas create -f <folder> can also be deleted by using the opposite command akamas delete -f <folder>.
 The only difference is that the command akamas delete -f has an additional flag --complete.
 When supplied, it deletes all supported objects including optimization packs and telemetry providers.
 When the --complete flag is missing, however, optimization packs and telemetry providers are not deleted.